 The Freedom of Information Act 2000 creates a general right of access to all types of recorded information held by public bodies.
-The GOsC publishes a model publication scheme detailing the information that is readily available from the GOsC.
+The GOsC publishes a model publication scheme which explains the information that is readily available to the public from the GOsC.
 The aim is to make as much information as possible readily available.